 Also of interest is that Needham has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.37% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 28.85% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Needham is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Needham is a somewhat ethnically-diverse town.
 The people who call Needham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Needham residents report their race to be White, followed by Asian.
-Important ancestries of people in Needham include Irish, English, Italian, Russian, and German.
+Important ancestries of people in Needham include Irish, English, Italian, German, and Russian.

 The most common language spoken in Needham is English.
 Other important languages spoken here include Chinese and Spanish.